 From the 19th Century to the early 1970s the U.S. was consistently at the frontier of publicly relevant technology and policy advances.
-The groundbreaking Clean Air Act Amendments of 1970 (CAA) continued this tradition.
-It was passed by overwhelming vote in Congress after unanimous approval in the Senate.
-It remains one of the most highly regarded environmental laws.
-However, the CAA introduced a new command & control model for regulatory lawmaking that had unintended effects on U.S. society.
+The Clean Air Act Amendments of 1970 (CAA) continued this tradition.
+However, the CAA transformed conventions for Congressional lawmaking in ways that had unintended negative effects on federal government operations, environmental management, and U.S. society.

-The CAA's bipartisan framers came together after an environmental crisis in January 1969.
-They shared skepticism over federal regulators' stewardship of the nation's environment.
-Economic productivity peaked in the 1960s and manufacturing and industry were prime sources of pollution.
+The CAA's bipartisan framers came together at a time of environmental crisis and skepticism over federal regulators' stewardship over the nation's environment.
+Manufacturing and industry were prime sources of pollution.
 The framers feared that the formers' economic and political power would influence regulators.
-The CAA therefore broke previous norms for lawmaking by giving the Environmental Protection Agency comprehensive national authority over air pollution.
-It prescribed rigorous operational detail and assigned resolution of disputes to the federal courts.
+The CAA therefore broke previous norms for lawmaking by giving the Environmental Protection Agency comprehensive national authority over air pollution and prescribing operational detail.
 In effect, Congress became the sheriff and the Environmental Protection Agency became the summons server for environmental policy.

-With powerful teeth, the CAA of 1970 and subsequent laws influenced by it achieved rapid progress against pollution.
-However, they replaced trust in federal agencies and cooperation between government and the private sector by regulations, multiplication of permitting systems, and punitive provisions.
-These contributed to disproportionate U.S. deindustrialization, with mass exodus from manufacturing, litigiousness, and inability to achieve efficiency through modified policies.
+With powerful teeth, the CAA of 1970 and subsequent laws influenced by CAA precedents achieved rapid progress in controlling pollution.
+However, they replaced trust in federal agencies and cooperation between government and the private sector by regulations and punitive provisions, arousing antagonism in the business community.
+The results included deindustrialization, with mass exodus of business from manufacturing; litigiousness; barriers to innovation in environmental technology and policy; and perpetual battle over environmental regulation.
+Attempts by business and conservative-linked groups to reform regulatory policy were unsuccessful because they mainly sought inhibitions on the regulatory process.
+They failed to consider deep concerns of the environmental community and fundamental flaws in the regulatory system.